aiven/devportal/docs/products/mysql/concepts/mysql-memory-usage.rst

 Every time an operation happen to a table (read or write), the page where the records (and indexes) are located is loaded into the Buffer Pool.

 This means that if the data you read and write the most has its pages in the Buffer Pool, the performance will be better than if you have to read pages from disk.
-When there is no more free pages in it, older pages must be evicted and if they were modified, synchronized back to disk (checkpointing).
+When there are no more free pages in the pool, older pages must be evicted and if they were modified, synchronized back to disk (checkpointing).

-Per the `MySQL 8.0 Reference <https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html>`_:
+The `MySQL 8.0 Reference <https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html>`_ says:

     The buffer pool is an area in main memory where InnoDB caches table and index data as it is accessed.
 The buffer pool permits frequently used data to be accessed directly from memory, which speeds up processing.

-And `How MySQL Uses Memory <https://dev.mysql.com/doc/refman/8.0/en/memory-use.html>`_:
+And `How MySQL Uses Memory <https://dev.mysql.com/doc/refman/8.0/en/memory-use.html>`_ says:

     InnoDB allocates memory for the entire buffer pool at server startup, using malloc() operations.
 The ``innodb_buffer_pool_size`` system variable defines the buffer pool size.
 Typically, a recommended ``innodb_buffer_pool_size`` value is 50 to 75 percent of system memory.